Inform patients of the rationale for self-report assessment and how the information will be used.

 Examples of Patient-facing Websites for PRO Technology

-Numerous patient-reported outcome administration platforms are available (see Other Online Tools).
+Numerous patient-reported outcome administration platforms are available (see Other Digital Tools).
 Some provide information for patients about measures and how they will be used.

 - MyGiHealth is a mobile app that provides a platform for patients with gastrointestinal conditions to track symptoms, compare their symptoms to others, and understand treatment options.
 Learn more>>